EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Programming/DevOps/Terraform up and Running.md

 - Whenever running a Go test that deploys real infrastructure, it’s safer to set an extra long timeout to avoid the test being killed part way through and leaving all sorts of infrastructure still running.

-- Static analysis There are several tools that can analyze your Terraform code without running it, including: terraform validate This is a command built into Terraform that you can use to check your Terraform syntax and types (a bit like a compiler). tflint A “lint” tool for Terraform that can scan your Terraform code and catch common errors and potential bugs based on a set of built-in rules.
+- **Static analysis** There are several tools that can analyze your Terraform code without running it, including: terraform validate This is a command built into Terraform that you can use to check your Terraform syntax and types (a bit like a compiler). tflint A “lint” tool for Terraform that can scan your Terraform code and catch common errors and potential bugs based on a set of built-in rules.
 HashiCorp Sentinel A “policy as code” framework that allows you to enforce rules across various HashiCorp tools.

 - Property testing There are a number of testing tools that focus on validating specific “properties” of your infrastructure,: kitchen-terraform rspec-terraform serverspec inspec goss

 - One of the most important lessons I’ve learned in my career is that most large software projects fail.
-Whereas roughly three out of four of small IT projects (less than $1 million) are completed successfully, only one out of ten large projects (greater than $10 million) are completed on time and on budget, and more than one third of large projects are never completed at all.
+Whereas roughly three out of four of small IT projects (less than 1 million USD) are completed successfully, only one out of ten large projects (greater than 10 million USD) are completed on time and on budget, and more than one third of large projects are never completed at all.

 - The Golden Rule of Terraform: The master branch of the live repository should be a 1:1 representation of what’s actually deployed in production.